BigDataRepublic/hyperion/user-docs/GettingDataOnCluster.md

 * Whether you want it to reside on SSD or HDD

 An HDD project folder will reside in `/projects/<project_name>` while an SSD project folder will reside in `/scratch/projects/<project_name>`.
+You will need these paths when you start containers.